Bright Start 529 Tax Benefits

 - The following expenses must be required for enrollment or attendance of a designated beneficiary at an eligible postsecondary school.

-- Expenses for room and board must be incurred by students who are enrolled at least half-time.
+- Expenses for room and board must be incurred by students who are enrolled at least half-time (defined below).
 The expense for room and board qualifies only to the extent that it isn’t more than the greater of the following two amounts.

 - The allowance for room and board, as determined by the school, that was included in the cost of attendance (for federal financial aid purposes) for a particular academic period and living arrangement of the student.